richafnu/Viva/Viva/glint/setup/360-add-edit-cycle-questions.md

 :::image type="content" source="../../media/glint/setup/360-edit-question.png" alt-text="Screenshot of the Edit Question option in the verticle ellipses dropdown menu.":::

 >[!TIP]
-> Edit questions only when absolutely necessary.
-Editing may impact language translations and change the intention of the question.
+> Edit itemss only when absolutely necessary.
+Editing may impact language translations and change the intention of the item.

-Edit the question and then select **Save Changes.**
+Edit the item and then select **Save Changes.**

 :::image type="content" source="../../media/glint/setup/360-edit-questions-window.png" alt-text="Screenshot of the Edit Questions window." lightbox="../../media/glint/setup/360-edit-questions-window.png":::